jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 Later - Precision and Accuracy
 * Typically only a couple reviews are shown to a user.
-* If a review that is not quality ends up being predicted as quality (a false positive) and then is surfaced out of hundreds of reviews.
+* If a review that is not quality ends up being predicted as quality (a false positive) and then is surfaced out of hundreds of possible reviews.
 That is a pretty big failure.
-* As the total number of reviews to chose from grows the more costly a false positive becomes and the less costly a false negative becomes.
+* As the total number of reviews to choose from grows, the more costly a false positive becomes and the less costly a false negative becomes.
 * In general the threshold will need to raised to help lower false positives.
-* Specifically the threshold should be a function of the number of reviews to surface and the total number of reviews to choose from.
+* Specifically the threshold should be a function of the number of reviews to be surfaced and the total number of reviews to choose from.
     * The quality of a review is not necessarily relative.
     * The standard for choosing a review is relative.